 These guidelines are a tool to support a physician’s best clinical judgment for hospice eligibility.
 A patient who does not meet these guidelines may still be eligible for hospice due to comorbidities or rapid functional decline.

-Patients will be considered to be in the terminal stage of cardiac disease if they meet the criteria below.
-Criteria 1 and 2 MUST be present; factors from 3 lend supporting documentation, but are not required.
+Patients are considered to be in the terminal stage of cardiac disease if they meet the criteria below.
+Criteria 1 and 2 must be present.
+Factors from 3 lend supporting documentation but are not required.

-- Patient is already optimally treated with diuretics and vasodilators, which may include Angiotensin-converting enzyme (ACE) inhibitors or the combination of hydralazine and nitrates.
-If side effects, such as hypotension or hyperkalemia, prohibit the use of ACE inhibitors or the combination of hydralazine and nitrates, this must be documented in the medical records;
+- The patient is already optimally treated with diuretics and vasodilators, which may include Angiotensin-converting enzyme (ACE) inhibitors or a combination of hydralazine and nitrates.
+If side effects, such as hypotension or hyperkalemia, prohibit the use of ACE inhibitors or the combination of hydralazine and nitrates, this must be documented in the medical records.

-- Patients having angina pectoris, at rest, resistant to standard nitrate therapy and are either not candidates or decline invasive procedures.
+- Patients having angina pectoris at rest are resistant to standard nitrate therapy and are either not candidates or decline invasive procedures.